Law of Large Numbers for continuous $N$-particle ensembles at fixed temperature: Introduction

-An important case of application for our theorem is when $\{m_k\}_{k\ge 1}$ is the sequence of moments of a unique probability measure $\nu$ on $\R$.
-Then the convergence~\eqref{eqn:intro_convergence} implies that the empirical measures $\frac{1}{N}\sum_{i=1}^N{\delta_{a_i(N)/N}}$ converge weakly, in probability, to $\nu$.
+An important case of our theorem is when $\{m_k\}_{k\ge 1}$ is the sequence of moments of a unique probability measure $\nu$ on $\R$.
+Then the convergence in Eqn.~\eqref{eqn:intro_convergence} implies that the empirical measures $\frac{1}{N}\sum_{i=1}^N{\delta_{a_i(N)/N}}$ converge weakly, in probability, to $\nu$.